phpList/phplist-plugin-restapi/README.md

   "type":"List",
   "data":[{
     "id":"12",
-    "name":"A new list in PHPlist"
+    "name":"A new list in phpList"
   }]
 }
 ```